CodeScop/Oge-Mai-Field-Guide/waterresources.md

 - **Sell price:** 10 Coins (don't sell unless you have >20)
 - **Used for:**
   - Balance Quests: Colors To Die For (need 15)
-  - FOREST: MT Quest: Thinking Like Ink 4/5 (5)
+  - FOREST: MT Quest: Thinking Like Ink 4/5 (5), MT Quest: Cool Creature Highlights 2/3 (3)